The Science of Writing Instruction

-SRSD creator Dr. Karen Harris, renowned researcher Dr. Steve Graham and an international network of researchers have conducted extensive studies on effective writing instruction.
-These studies consistently demonstrate that SRSD is:
+Renowned researchers Dr. Karen Harris and Dr. Steve Graham along with an international network of education researchers have conducted extensive studies on effective writing instruction.
+These studies consistently demonstrate that SRSD is 4.5 times more effective than traditional writing instruction.

-They conclude that SRSD enhances writing skills across various genres and grade levels and supports students’ self-regulation and critical thinking growth.
-This collective body of evidence highlights SRSD as a proven, practical approach that empowers teachers to improve writing outcomes for all learners, regardless of their background or ability.
+The research shows that SRSD enhances writing skills across all genres and grade levels, while supporting students’ self-regulation and critical thinking growth.
+This collective body of writing science evidence highlights SRSD as a proven, practical approach that empowers teachers to improve writing outcomes for all learners, regardless of their background or ability.

 US DOE Study on Elementary Writing Instruction